What are painkillers?

 Don’t try to take as few as possible by spacing them out.
 You might then be in pain before you take your next tablet.
 This is not good pain control.
 The idea is that you should take your next dose before you are in pain again.

-It isn't good to swing between taking nothing and then taking a large dose because you have severe pain.
+It isn't good to swing between not taking any painkillers and then taking a large dose when your pain is severe.
+It's harder to control pain if you wait until it is really bad.
 A regular dose is better for your body and your quality of life.

 If you still have pain